rsta2/circle/README.md

 For a binary distribution you should do one build with *RASPPI = 1*, one with *RASPPI = 2* and one build with *RASPPI = 4* and include the created files *kernel.img*, *kernel7.img* and *kernel7l.img*.
 Optionally you can do a build with *RASPPI = 3* and add the created file *kernel8-32.img* to provide an optimized version for the Raspberry Pi 3.

+> The target *kernel8-32.img* is not officially documented.
+There have been problems reported, when this file is on the SD card, and it is used to boot Raspberry Pi models, which are not supported by the target *kernel8-32.img*.

 The configuration file *Config.mk* can be created using the `configure` tool too.
 Please enter `./configure -h` for help on using it!

 > There are a number of configurable system options in the file [include/circle/sysconfig.h](include/circle/sysconfig.h).
 Please have a look into this file to learn, how you can configure Circle for your purposes.
 Some hardware configurations may require modifications to these options (e.g. using USB on the CM4).